gianninapachas/academic-kickstart/content/project/internal-project/index.md

 Movies have been a part of life since I could remember, I really enjoyed going to the movie theater to watch and watching a video cassette, DVD, and streaming any movie.
 At one point I wanted to direct my own movie, to be a director because I really like how the ideas they had along with writers and actors came to life.
 My selections of movies that I watched or want to watch I believed I completed the list but as more movies are produced and some that have been made in the past I tend to forget those.
 Those movies that could possibly end up being a favorite and special one.

-The system will be on a web-based platform and have a 7 features, more information can be seen on the project proposal pdf at the top of page as well as sketches of 3 features slides that are planned to be implemented.
+The system will be on a web-based platform and have a 7 features, more information can be seen on the project proposal pdf at the top of this page as well as sketches of 3 features that are planned to be implemented.

 Currently the project is in the planning stage, all current requirements could change except for the topic and the product being a recommender application system.